Contract Cheating

 How to counter students using contract cheating

-Many schools use proprietary software such as Turnitin, Grammarly, Chegg Writing, and dozens of other similar programs to uncover cheating.
+Many schools use proprietary software such as Turnitin, Grammarly, Chegg Writing, and dozens of similar programs to uncover cheating.
 But it works both ways, doesn't it?
-By that, I mean, show your child how to use Grammarly or Turnitin to avoid using somebody else's work when she is writing a paper.
-The other thing which you can do is to encourage your teachers to assign work which cannot easily be duplicated by national essay or term paper writers.
+By that, I mean show your child how to use Grammarly or Turnitin to avoid using somebody else's work when writing a paper.
+You can also encourage your teachers to assign work that cannot easily be duplicated by national essay or term paper writers.
 For example, setting an assignment where students have to research and write a paper about some arcane local organization or historical event will pose a challenge for a national provider to produce written material promptly.

 This video discusses research integrity.